marsupialmarcos/Resources/README.md

 Let's define the two operations of a Queue:

 - `enqueue(value)` adds value to end of queue.
-- `dequeue` removes oldest value from the queue.
+- `dequeue` removes oldest value in the queue.

 ### LinkedList
 ```javascript